stanistan/veun-http-demo/docs/internal/view/md/view.go.md

 It's actually _very very simple_ to make a trivial wrapper around goldmark.

-Similar to `veun.Template` we want something that takes our input, and `goldmark` uses `bytes`, and the configuration of the library and does what it needs to.
+Similar to `veun/template.Template` we want something that takes our input, and `goldmark` uses `bytes`, and the configuration of the library and does what it needs to.